mmondics/aiops-z/README.md

     - **Alerts** represent an ongoing anomalous condition against a single managed entity.
 Unlike events, alerts might evolve over time as the condition changes.
 Alerts have a start and an end time.
 The creation and evolution of alerts are informed by events.

-    - **Stories** represent the context around an issue that is currently severely impacting operations.
-A story includes all alerts that are related to the issue and information about how the affected resources are related.
-The creation and evolution of stories are informed by alerts.
+    - **Incidents** represent the context around an issue that is currently severely impacting operations.
+An incident includes all alerts that are related to the issue and information about how the affected resources are related.
+The creation and evolution of incidents are informed by alerts.

     Next, you will take a look at where all of these events are coming from.